 Were we correct in our judgment?
 Did not writing those stories cause harm?

 I think they were the correct decisions.
-Those past moments come to mind with the stories now of how the Islamic cultural treasures of Timbuktu called for the same caution and awareness for reporters to go along with their accurate and fearless work from such conflict areas.
+Those past moments from Bosnia come to mind with the stories now of how the Islamic cultural treasures of Timbuktu called for the same caution and awareness for reporters.
+They got to a dangerous area, were accurate and fearless work in their reporting.
+Yet in the cases of the Timbuktu treasures, they opted to keep a secret over a scoop.

 It is tough not to shout out good news.
-For Timbuktu, it is a name that conjures mystical romantic notions – a name used to involve a far-away, remote location.
+For Timbuktu, it is a name that conjures mystical romantic notions – a name once used to describe a far-away, mystical location.
 Indeed, it was once near impossible for outsiders to reach Timbuktu, and that added to its mystique.

-In 1988, Timbuktu was designated a United Nations World Heritage Site and efforts started to preserve and protect the city and especially its centuries-old mosques.
+In 1988, Timbuktu was designated a United Nations World Heritage Site and efforts began to preserve and protect the city, especially its centuries-old mosques.

 The priceless manuscripts were saved from the savage fanaticism of the Islamic extremists, avoiding the fate of the huge Buddha statues that were destroyed by the Taliban in Afghanistan.
 Those who knew of the plan stayed mum, again concluding that silence on a sensational story was better served than a scoop at the moment of knowledge.